buzzqw/TUS/OBSS/OBSSv2-eng.md

 For a Nibali, rules and laws must promote peace and freedom, they must be fair, and those who maintain them must be understanding and wise.
 For a Nibali, freedom is not doing what you want but the right to do what you must.

 The male Nibali is bald and has bright blue skin, the eyes are purple.
-Women have amber skin, chestnut hair with blonde highlights, green eyes.
+Female Nibali have amber skin, chestnut hair with blonde highlights, green eyes.

-**Racial modifiers:** +1 Constitution, +1 Intelligence, - 1 Wisdom
+**Racial modifiers:** +1 Constitution, +1 Intelligence, -1 Wisdom

-**Physical characteristics**: height 183cm males, 170cm females, 50 - 120 kg, life expectancy 130 years
+**Physical characteristics**: height 183 cm males, 170 cm females, 50 - 120 kg, life expectancy 130 years

 **Size**: Medium